Resources for Non-Profits

 Update: In the COVID relief law, Congress extended and made enhancements to the employee retention tax credit.
 The CARES Act created a refundable payroll tax credit for businesses and nonprofits that retain their employees during the COVID-19 crisis.
 Please click the link above for more information on important updates to the credit included in the COVID relief law, including a larger credit amount and relaxed eligibility criteria.
 The COVID relief law also permits certain governmental employers to claim the credit, including state- and local-run colleges and universities and entities whose principal function is providing medical or hospital care.

 Update: The COVID relief law extends the repayment period for deferred payroll taxes through December 31, 2021; penalties and interest on deferred unpaid tax liability will not begin to accrue until January 1, 2022.
 The CARES Act allowed employers to delay paying the employer-portion of payroll taxes through the end of 2020.

 Expansion of Charitable Tax Deduction

-The CARES Act expands the charitable tax deduction for individuals by allowing taxpayers who do not itemize to take up to $300 in an above-the-line tax deduction.
-For taxpayers that itemize, the CARES Act allows them to increase the limitation on charitable deductions from 60 percent to 100 percent of modified income for cash contributions generally to public charities in 2020.
-It would also increase the limitation for food contributions by corporations from 15 percent to 25 percent of modified income.
+Update: The COVID relief law extends the CARES Act charitable deduction expansions through 2021.
+The CARES Act expanded the charitable tax deduction for individuals by allowing taxpayers who do not itemize to take up to $300 in an above-the-line tax deduction.
+For taxpayers that itemize, the CARES Act allowed them to increase the limitation on charitable deductions from 60 percent to 100 percent of modified income for cash contributions generally to public charities.
+It also increased the limitation for food contributions by corporations from 15 percent to 25 percent of modified income.

-The CARES Act includes several types of financial assistance programs for health care providers.
+The COVID relief law includes significant financial assistance specifically for health care providers to respond to the COVID-19 pandemic.
 More information on that assistance is available here.